aitoroses/floxide/docs/adrs/0028-version-bump-workflow-improvements.md

 5. **Handle Individual Crate Tags**: When force-updating tags, also handle individual crate tags.

+6. **Update All Crates Together**: Use the `--all` flag with `cargo workspaces` to ensure all crates in the workspace are updated to the same version, maintaining consistent dependencies.

+7. **Update Explicit Version Requirements**: Add a step to update the explicit version requirements in the main Cargo.toml file.

-6. **Improved Error Handling**: Enhance error handling to provide clearer messages when tag-related issues occur.
+8. **Improved Error Handling**: Enhance error handling to provide clearer messages when tag-related issues occur.

 The implementation will involve updating the `.github/workflows/version-bump.yml` file to include these improvements.